Signs Your AC Unit Needs a Repair

 Strange Noises

-Odd sounds like grinding, squealing, or grating from your AC are definitely not normal.
-These noises could mean there’s a misaligned belt, worn-out parts, or a lack of lubrication.
-Either way, it’s best to get it checked out quickly.
+Grinding, squealing, or grating noises from your AC aren’t normal.
+They could mean a misaligned belt, worn parts, or a lack of lubrication—get it checked quickly.

 Leaks or Moisture

-Seeing water or moisture around your AC?
-It might be a refrigerant leak, which is a serious health hazard that needs immediate attention.
-If it’s just a blocked or broken drain tube, it’s not as urgent but can still lead to mold growth eventually.
+Water or moisture around your AC might indicate a refrigerant leak, which is serious and needs urgent attention.
+It could also be a blocked drain tube, which can still lead to mold if ignored.

 Dusty Air Indoors